ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457CN/connectivity_guide.rst.txt

     x25 route .* xot 10.0.1.1 xot-source loopback0

 Local ident
     The IP address and port number on the VIRTEL side.
-For details of how to code this field, refer to “Local ident” under the headin\ `g “Parameters of the line”, page 11 <#_bookmark13>`__.
+For details of how to code this field, refer to “Local ident” under the heading :ref:“Line Parameters”<#_bookmark13>`.

     The port number must be 1998.
 This port number is fixed by the XOT protocol, and the router does not provide any configuration